Newen Afrobeat: History

 Without Urbina the group continued after various member changes and reformed into a collective releasing the EP Newen Plays Fela in 2017.

-A third album, Curiche (a Mapuchian word meaning 'black person'), was released in February 2019.
+This album includes features from Seun Kuti, Cheick Tidane Seck as well as some Egypt 80 members, Seun Kuti's band as well as Fela Kuti's youngest son.
+Newen Afrobeat covers Upside Down and Opposite People in this EP.